GentCH/AR-Street-Art-Advertisement-App/README.md

 # AR-Street-Art-Advertisement-App
 An AR application to advertised a selected brand (for university coursework purpose).
-Objective of the application:
+<br/>Objective of the application:
-I.	To design and create an augmented reality application to help street art artist to design their street art with their smartphone.
+<br/>I.	To design and create an augmented reality application to help street art artist to design their street art with their smartphone.
-II.
+<br/>II.
 To create an augmented reality application to promote and advertise products.
-III.
+<br/>III.
 To enhance user sensory experiences using augmented reality.

-Screenshots of applications:
+<br/>Screenshots of applications:

 ![image](https://user-images.githubusercontent.com/44870863/67769943-56341800-fa90-11e9-956f-80391f030e8f.png)